norcalbiostat/AppliedStatistics_notes/docs/model_building.md

 * Compare and choose among the "best subsets" of various sizes.

-### Implementation in R
+### Implementation of stepwise selection in R

-Refer to the following refereces

-* Notes maintained by [Xiaorhui Zhu](https://xiaoruizhu.github.io/) for a data mining class at Linder College of Business: https://xiaoruizhu.github.io/Data-Mining-R/lecture/3_LinearReg.html
 * Jupyter notebook (R kernel) Stats 191 at Stanford.
-This one uses cross-validation on the stepwise procedures, and demonstrates the dangers of trusting models that come out of blind use of variable selection methods. https://web.stanford.edu/class/stats191/notebooks/Selection.html
+This one uses cross-validation on the **stepwise procedures**, and demonstrates the dangers of trusting models that come out of blind use of variable selection methods. https://web.stanford.edu/class/stats191/notebooks/Selection.html
-* Author and year unknown, but shows best subsets.
-At least 2 years old, content has not been tested recently. https://rstudio-pubs-static.s3.amazonaws.com/2897_9220b21cfc0c43a396ff9abf122bb351.html

-### Lasso
+* **Best Subsets** from STDHA: http://www.sthda.com/english/articles/37-model-selection-essentials-in-r/155-best-subsets-regression-essentials-in-r/

+### LASSO Regression (PMA6 9.7)

 **L**east **A**bsolute **S**hrinkage and **S**election **O**perator.

-Goal is to minimize
+The goal of LASSO is to minimize

 $$
 RSS + \lambda \sum_{j}\mid \beta_{j} \ \mid